HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/configuring_ldap_multiple_docker.md

 -   Configure the cluster for the first LDAP server.
 This must be done when the cluster was installed.
 -   You must know the host name, port and optional bind credentials for each LDAP server.
 -   If you are using a secure connection to LDAP, the LDAP server’s certificate for each server must be stored in the same .p12 trust store file.
 You must create a secret containing the trust store that holds each LDAP server’s certificate.

+The Docker and Podman commands are similar.
+The only difference is that docker precedes the command when issued in a Docker environment and podman precedes the name in a Podman environment.
+Example commands used in the Sametime documentation are shown using Docker.
+For Podman, change docker to podman.

 When more than one LDAP is defined in an environment, they are searched in the order defined in the StCommunityConfig.xml and UserInfoConfig.xml files.
 When you define each LDAP server, the order in which they are listed in the configuration is the same order in which they are searched.